ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-01-21-silent-minority-by-mario-sakata-and-driving-design-with-fast-feedback-loops-by-aki-saarinen.md

 ---
 layout: post
 title: 2016 Jan-UX Talk Tokyo #22 - "Silent Minority" by Mario Sakata and "Driving Design with Fast Feedback Loops" by Aki Saarinen
-snippet: 39 participants @ Gengo, Shibuya - UXTalkTokyo is <strong>BACK</strong> for February!
+snippet: 39 participants @ Gengo, Shibuya - UXTalkTokyo is BACK for February!
 There will be two presentations - <br> -
 ---
 39 participants